TransitApp/gtfsNodeLib/README.md

   }
 });

-// Let's also clean up the frequencies, to keep a consistence GTFS. gtfs.forEachFrequency((frequency) => {
+// Let's also clean up the frequencies, to keep a consistent GTFS. gtfs.forEachFrequency((frequency) => {
   const fromStop = gtfs.getStopWithId(frequency.from_stop_id);
   const toStop = gtfs.getStopWithId(frequency.to_stop_id);